chr0x6eos/chr0x6eos.github.io/_posts/2020-05-02-htb-OpenAdmin.md

 $ whoami
 www-data
 ```
-Running the exploit we can verify code-execution by issuing a simple "whoami".
+Running the exploit, we can verify code-execution by issuing a simple "whoami".
 Seems like we have code-execution in the context of the user "www-data".
 Let's get a shell next!

 In order to evade bad characters and other issues, I am going to host the reverse shell with a python webserver and use the RCE to access and execute my payload.